Ella and Stan

-In the Ella and Stan story these behaviors are the boundary crossing
+In the Ella’s and Stan’s story, these behaviors are the boundary-crossing

-In both examples, Ella puts forth a boundary, stating that she did not like her body being manipulated by Stan.
-In the first example, Stan accepts this boundary and agrees to work toward changing the way he dances with her.
-He could have also said that he did not think they should dance together anymore because he preferred dances where people surrendered to his lifting skill, and by doing so would not have engaged in any defensive tactics.
-Stan is free to have his preferences on the dance floor and to choose who he dances with.
+In both examples, Ella puts forth a boundary, stating that they did not like their body being manipulated by Stan.
+In the first example, Stan accepts this boundary and agrees to work toward changing the way they dance with Ella.
+Stan could have also said that they did not think they should dance together anymore because they preferred dances where people surrendered to Stan’s lifting skill, and by doing so would not have engaged in any defensive tactics.
+Stan is free to have their preferences on the dance floor and to choose who they dance with.
 And some people like being manipulated around into big lifts and as long as they consent to that all is well.
-What is a boundary crossing, in the second version of the story, is Stan’s abusive reaction to Ella’s request.
+What is a boundary-crossing, in the second version of the story, is Stan’s abusive reaction to Ella’s request.

 How power plays into these behaviors

-People (of any gender) who use these techniques successfully are often in a position of authority and power in a community.
-They can be well-liked and respected, and have numerous allies.
+People who use these techniques successfully are often in a position of authority and power in a community.
+They can be charismatic, well-liked and respected, and have numerous allies.
 Their power can be one reason why the techniques work so effectively to intimidate people.
 Since they often use these techniques only against people they deem to be an “enemy”, other people in the community will not associate such behaviours with them.
-Sadly, those that are well practiced in these techniques get better at using them over time.
+Sadly, those that are well-practiced in these techniques get better at using them over time.
 A person can use these techniques consciously and unconsciously.
 They may be reflexively protecting themselves and exercising their perceived privilege to do so without even being aware they are doing so.
-Although these techniques can be used by anyone and anyone can be a target, systemic imbalances in our society often mean certain marginalised groups are on the receiving end of such backlash.
-Since our society gives power and privilege to male-identified and/or white and/or able bodied people, historically these patterns of behaviors have been used by these groups to maintain or gain power over them.
+Although these techniques can be used by anyone and anyone can be a target, systemic imbalances in our society often mean marginalized groups are on the receiving end of such backlash.
+It can be a way for historic power imbalances to be maintained.

 We are also all “steeped” in systemic sexism, white supremacy, and ableism (as well as other “isms”) that underpin these abusive behaviors.
 Growing up in these systems of oppression, we cannot help but pick up these methods unconsciously as we see them used around us.
-In our culture, the system is skewed to benefit men… higher pay, better job opportunities, a higher degree of respect, etc. As such, even without realizing it, a male identified person may feel that they deserve more sympathy in a dispute than a women does.
-A woman may even unconsciously believe they deserve less sympathy than a man.
-For example, women often may not come forward with a boundary concern because they worry about what it will do a man’s career, never considering how the boundary crossing effects their own career.
-They may internalize society’s view that a male’s career is more important than women’s career, and give themselves less consideration.
+In our culture, the system is skewed to certain groups of people… higher pay, better job opportunities, a higher degree of respect, etc. As such, even without realizing it, a person in a position of power person may feel that they deserve more sympathy in a dispute than others.
+People that society gives less privilege to may even unconsciously believe they deserve less sympathy than others.
+For example, I once did not come forwards about a boundary-crossing concern because I was worried about what negative effect it might have on a well-known teacher’s career, never considering how the impact of the boundary-crossing effected my own career.
+I had internalized society’s view that a this famous teacher’s career was more important than mine, and gave my own career less consideration.

-If a community is working to enhance and support consent culture they must not only be able to name and recognise the defensive techniques I listed above, they must also identify power imbalances that may be involved.
+If a community is working to enhance and support consent culture they must not only be able to name and recognize the defensive techniques I listed above, they must also identify power imbalances that underpin these techniques.

 We all use these behaviors

 I believe that we all use these techniques to a certain degree, and admitting that is part of the solution.
 It is human nature to protect ourselves and avoid the discomfort of examining one’s own behaviors.
-Being a mother of two boys, six and ten, I already see these techniques in action in our daily home life.
-Being in the position of the powerful parent, I find myself unconsciously using these techniques to varying degrees with my sons.
-For example, when my son comes to me with a boundary concern, I sometimes start the sentence with “But…” rather than listen to them.
-Being a woman with a lived experience of sexism, I find myself unconsciously over-balancing compassion towards the male point of view.
-Sometimes when I see a man charged with sexual harassment, before I can catch myself I think “that poor man’s career”.
+Being a mother of two boys, six and ten, I see these techniques in action in our daily home life.
+Being in the position of a powerful parent, I find myself unconsciously using these techniques to varying degrees with my sons.
+On a busy day when a grant is due in the next five minutes and one of my sons slips and falls I feel the urge to tell them “get up… you are not hurt.”

 If I can see and name these behaviors in myself, I have a better chance of seeing and naming them in others.
 If I understand these behaviors occur on a spectrum of intensity and magnitude, then I can see them when they happen in subtle manners and this helps me better name them in larger contexts.
 Talking about the small moments helps me practice having conversations and dealing with these behaviors when they occur on a large scale.
 It normalizes the conversations and gives me faith that naming and disarming these techniques can go well.

-When my older son hits my younger son he will often relate a long story with lots of detail about how he was the victim of his brother’s annoying habit of grabbing toys out of his hands.
+When my older son hits my younger son he will often relate a long story with lots of detail about how he was the victim of his brother’s annoying habit of grabbing toys out of his hands and start talking about something that happened the day before.
 If I am not aware of what is going on, I might put all my attention towards my older son and ignore my younger one.
 Instead, I say, “how about we focus on your brother right now who is crying because his back hurts from being hit”.
 I then turn to look toward and comfort my younger son, and by so doing I am overriding DARVO and not letting my older son “muddy the waters”.
 Then after things have settled, I can say to my older son “remember I taught you about DARVO and muddying the waters?”
 We can together name these elements in the interaction.
-With the techniques disarmed, my older son can more easily name hitting as a boundary crossing and look at alternative ways he could have expressed himself.
+With the techniques disarmed, my older son can let himself see his younger brother’s tears and respond to him.
 This then leaves room to talk to my younger son about grabbing toys out of someone’s hand.
 And when my sons call me on moments when I use these techniques, (which they do) I know the learning has come full circle!
 I use these family examples to show that it is possible to normalize everyday conversation about these behaviors.